 The route from Rum Jungle back to the car park is the South (Peasants) Ridge route and is well marked.
 There are orange trail markers, and arrows carved in trees and spray-painted on rocks to show you the way both up and down.

 The trail is very easy to follow and doesn’t have the very steep exposed rock scrambles like the South East Ridge.
 It’s a steep and rocky path though and can be slippery so take care as you wind down the mountain.

 South Ridge isn’t as scenic as South East Ridge.
 While you get views over to Mt Lindesay and Ernest, it’s not as open as South East Ridge but it’s a good choice for the descent – or those who don’t have such a good head for heights.

 Mt Barney – The Verdict

-We did the day hike in 7 hours, however use the Queensland Parks and Wildlife Service time of 8-10 hours as a guide.
+We did the day hike in 7 hours, however it’s best to use the Queensland Parks and Wildlife Service’s estimated time of 8-10 hours as a guide.

 - Headlamp or torch (for early morning starters)

 - Emergency beacon (some parts of the hike do not have mobile reception)